 Preclinical Courses (Phase 1: Principles of Medical Practice)

-If a student’s initial performance is unsatisfactory in one of the preclinical courses, competencies, or Clinical Skills Examinations, his/her academic performance will be reviewed by the Academic Status Committee (ASC).
+If a student’s initial cumulative score is unsatisfactory in one of the preclinical courses, competencies, or Clinical Skills Examinations, his/her academic performance will be reviewed by the Academic Status Committee (ASC).
 The course director will present a plan for remediation, which will be reviewed by the Committee.
 The remediation plan may be as straightforward as an Individualized Learning Plan (ILP, see Appendix A) or an independent study followed by re-examination.
 Exams are scheduled during non-curricular times, such as winter, spring or summer break.
 Alternatively, successful remediation may require repeating the entire course.
 If a student successfully completes remediation, the transcript will show a grade of “Satisfactory”.
 Students who fail to satisfactorily complete their remediation will receive a grade of “Unsatisfactory,” will be reported to the ASC, and may be subject to adverse academic action such as a leave of absence, probation or dismissal.
 If the student fails to make adequate academic progress due to multiple failures; the ASC may require the student to repeat the academic year.

 No student is allowed to begin the clinical clerkships until all foundational courses have been satisfactorily completed and the student’s promotion is approved by the Academic Status Committee.